zachlankton/zachs-form-lib/README.md

 ## Demo

 This project provides a lightweight and flexible library for form validation in React applications.
 The library, located in the `formLibrary` folder, offers a set of utilities and functions to simplify the process of validating form inputs and managing form state.

-The library is minimal and very approachable which makes ownership and maintenance dead simple.
-By taking ownership of the library the library can grow and adapt with your project.
+By taking ownership of the library it can grow and adapt with your project.
 You are free to add or remove features as you see fit.

 ---